Solid Waste Program

 For an additional fee, set by the City Council, an owner may choose to have rollout service.
 All refuse set out for roll out service shall be in containers not to exceed 50 pounds in weight.
 For rollout service:

-- The refuse cans must be placed in substantially the same reasonable location for each collection.
+- The refuse bins must be placed in substantially the same reasonable location for each collection.
 They must be at approximately the same level as the ground and shall not be stored in buildings, sheds, porches, etc. unless authorized by the Director.

 - The owner/generator must reasonably insure that walkways leading to and from the container storage area to the street are free of overhead, side, and ground hazards including ice and snow.
 A 3-foot wide clear path must exist between parked vehicles, shrubs, buildings, etc.